NASCAR operations of Team Penske: Car No. 22 history

 For the 2019 season, Austin Cindric was announced as the full-time driver of the No. 22 with sponsorship from MoneyLion.
 On July 11, 2019, crew chief Brian Wilson was suspended for one race after the car scheduled to race at Kentucky was discovered to have an illegal body modification.
-The L1-level penalty also resulted in a deduction of 10 points for the team and Cindric, and a $10,000 fine.
-Cindric scored two wins and 14 top 5s, but had a poor race at Kansas and could not advance to the Championship 4.
+The L1-level penalty also resulted in a deduction of ten points for the team and Cindric, and a $10,000 fine.
+Cindric scored two wins and fourteen top-fives, but had a poor race at Kansas and could not advance to the Championship 4.

-In 2020, Cindric became the ninth different driver to win three consecutive races in series history by winning back-to-back races at Kentucky as well as Texas where he had initially finished in 2nd-place until race-winner Kyle Busch was disqualified for failing post-race inspection.
-Cindric went on to make the Championship 4 and win his 1st Xfinity Championship while at the same time winning the race at Phoenix Raceway in Overtime.
+In 2020, Cindric became the ninth different driver to win three consecutive races in series history by winning back-to-back races at Kentucky as well as Texas where he had initially finished in second place until race-winner Kyle Busch was disqualified for failing post-race inspection.
+Cindric went on to make the Championship 4 and win his first Xfinity Championship while at the same time winning the race at Phoenix Raceway in Overtime.
 Cindric would go on to win five races in 2021 and finished runner-up to Daniel Hemric in the season finale and final standings before taking over the famous No. 2 in the 2022 NASCAR Cup Series, replacing Brad Keselowski as he went to RFK Racing.

-Hiatus (2022-Present)

-On January 13, 2022, Team Penske announced that they "have no plans" to race in the NASCAR Xfinity Series in 2022, but still left the possibility of doing select races open depending on sponsorship.